HRoger/angularpresstheme/README.md

 ###Note

->Search Bar, some Foundation components, responsive design,
+>Search Bar, some Foundation components, responsive design
 > are not working at this moment.
 See **Todo**.